-Every Cribl LogStream version ships with a Free license that allows for processing of up to 1 TB/day.
-Free and One licenses require sending anonymized telemetry metadata to Cribl.
+Every Cribl LogStream download package ships with a Free license that allows for processing of up to 1 TB/day.
+LogStream Free and LogStream One licenses require sending anonymized telemetry metadata to Cribl.
 (For details, see Telemetry Data below).

 Enterprise, Standard, and Sales Trial licenses do not require sending telemetry metadata, and are entitled to a defined, per-license daily ingestion volume.